jhanvi-12/py-misc-tech-set/README.md

 ### Deployment in Python
 - Deployment in Python can be facilitated through various methods and tools, including Docker, Kubernetes, or traditional server setups.
 However, in this project, we recommend utilizing Nginx for reverse proxying and serving static files, coupled with a service file for managing the Python application.

+### Docker
+- Docker is a containerization platform that allows development, deployment, and execution of applications in standardized containers.
+It simplifies app development, scaling, and deployment across multiple environments, including on-premise systems and cloud platforms.
+Docker containers encapsulate applications and their dependencies, making them portable and independent of the underlying infrastructure

 <!-- MARKDOWN LINKS & IMAGES -->
 [Python]: https://img.shields.io/badge/Python-000000?style=for-the-badge&logo=python&logoColor=Blue